-Well, as I mentioned above, puppies are delicate when it comes to changing their diets.
-This means that you have to be careful to make sure that even if you switch to a raw diet, it is healthy for him.
+As I mentioned above, puppies are delicate when changing their diets.
+This means that you must be careful to ensure that even if you switch to a raw diet, it is healthy for him.
 So, how dangerous is it for puppies to eat raw chicken?

 We can go on and on about the dangers of raw chicken to our puppies.
-However, did you know that if done correctly it can be the most nutritious diet?
-Well, let us look at the things to keep in mind when you are considering offering your puppy raw chicken for dinner.
+However, did you know it can be the most nutritious diet if done correctly?
+Let us look at the things to remember when considering offering your puppy raw chicken for dinner.

 A raw diet is healthy.
-I mean, originally, this is what dogs are designed for.
-In the world, they would hunt and feed on raw prey.
+I mean, initially, this is what dogs are designed for.
+In the world, they would hunt and feed on natural prey.
 However, through domestication, we have changed this.
 We rely on commercial dog foods in the stores.
-There is nothing wrong with commercial dog food as it is healthy.
+There is nothing wrong with the commercial dog food as it is healthy.
 But supplementing it with a raw diet makes it even better!

 Well, how do you feed raw chicken to your puppy?
-Once again, puppies are very sensitive, and therefore, I insist you take it up with your vet.
+Once again, puppies are susceptible, so I insist you take it up with your vet.
 Once you have the green light to feed him raw chicken, it is up to you to be cautious.

 Raw bones are much healthier than cooked chicken bones.
-This is because a puppy can comfortably chew on a bone, without causing blisters or even worse.
+This is because a puppy can comfortably chew on a bone without causing blisters.
 Chicken bones can put your pup in a critical condition should he swallow them.
 They could be lodged in his throat or pierce his stomach lining.

-Cooked bones become harder and thus could cause your pup an injury.
-Furthermore, when your pup is enthusiastic, he might end up swallowing the whole thing.
+Cooked bones become more brutal and thus could cause your pup an injury.
+Furthermore, when your dog is enthusiastic, he might end up swallowing the whole thing.

 Now, when we are talking about raw chicken, the temperature is a must concern.
 You should keep the chicken refrigerated before feeding it to the puppy.
-This is because once it reaches room temperature, it could become a breeding ground for bacteria and salmonella in particular.
+This is because once it reaches room temperature, it could become a breeding ground for bacteria and salmonella.

-You must talk to your vet to determine the amount of chicken you should offer your puppy.
+It would help if you talked to your vet to determine the amount of chicken you should offer your puppy.
 Well, you do not want the chicken to go to waste.
-Once he has started eating the chicken you offer him, you cannot refrigerate it back.
+Once he has started eating the chicken you deliver him; you cannot refrigerate it back.
 If he has any leftovers, you should throw the meat away.